tabler/tabler-icons/packages/icons-png/README.md

-# Tabler Icons for Vue
+# Tabler Icons PNG

 <p align="center">
   <img src="https://raw.githubusercontent.com/tabler/tabler-icons/master/.github/og.png" alt="Tabler Icons" width="838">
 </p>

 <p align="center">
-    Implementation of the Tabler Icons library for Vue 3 applications.
+    A set of <!--icons-count-->3128<!--/icons-count--> free MIT-licensed high-quality SVG icons for you to use in your web projects.
+Each icon is designed on a 24x24 grid and a 2px stroke.
 <p>

 <p align="center">